 Enter open and click rates.

-[Update January 2018]: If you’re looking for fresh data and statistics, check out the all new Email Marketing Benchmarks report.
+Editor’s note: If you’re looking for fresh data and statistics, check out the all-new Email Marketing Benchmarks report.

 What we’ve noticed was the fact that the subject lines that got the highest open rates were 90-119 characters long.
 Not something you’d call a short subject line, right?